Intelligent Automation (IA): A New Era of Innovation

 Automation in general has provided many benefits across industries.
 When it comes to Intelligent Automation, you will notice the striking similarity between the benefits of intelligent and traditional automation.

-Just remember that the primary benefit of intelligent automation is that it enhances traditional automation to do what it already does—only better, faster, and with less human intervention.
+Just remember that the primary benefit of IA is that it enhances traditional automation to do what it already does—only better, faster, and with less human intervention.

-Here, are the key benefits of intelligent automation:
+Here, are the key benefits of intelligent automation (IA):

 · Reduce Costs